digimonkeys/Front-end-Developer-Interview-Questions/README.md

       height: 0;
       clear: both;
     }
+    I often use this, but it generates content to the page that has nothing to do there in the first place.

   https://css-tricks.com/all-about-floats/
 * Explain CSS sprites, and how you would implement them on a page or site.